Catholic University of Uruguay: History

 From its beginning, the Catholic University of Uruguay gave itself the challenge of being a different option in university teaching.
 It took to working in areas that had been neglected, and to playing a role as an innovator in the development of new educational methods and evangelization of culture.
 It is now one of the most prestigious centers of university learning in Uruguay.

 Campus

+The Catholic University of Uruguay is made up of several academic and administrative buildings across its three campuses.

 The UCU campus in Montevideo is made up of several buildings located in the residential neighborhood of La Blanqueada.
 The Sacré Cœur Building, located on 8 de Octubre Avenue, houses the university's headquarters.
 Built in 1920 to the design of architect Elzeario Boix, it is neoclassical in style and housed the Sacré Cœur Jesuit School for girls until the early 1980s.

 The University also has two other campuses, one in the city of Punta del Este, located on Roosevelt Avenue and Florencia, inaugurated in 1998, and another in the city of Salto, located on Artigas Street and inaugurated in 2003, which houses the University's Economic Observatory.